gjharsha/gjharsha.github.io/readme.md

 # Configure Master list for Activities and Publications
-Master list is maintained at `./scripts/scripts.js` file Edit the `Activities` JSON to add / update news section.
+Master list is maintained at `./config/activities.json` file and `./config/publications.json` Edit the `Activities` JSON to add / update news section.
 Edit the `Publications` JSON to add / update publications section. use the following code snippets to embed these sections.